chrizog/someipy/docs/rpi.rst

 .. image:: images/rpi_pc.svg
    :align: center

 Configuration of Host PC
 ------------------------

-First the proper network settings have to be configured on the host PC.
-On Ubuntu it can configured via Settings > Network > Wired.
+First, the proper network settings have to be configured on the host PC.
+On Ubuntu it can be configured via Settings > Network > Wired.
 In order to communicate with the rpi you need to configure an IPv4 address in the same subnet as the rpi.
-In this setup the rpi has the address 169.254.54.11.
+In this setup, the rpi has the address 169.254.54.11.
 The host PC's IP address is chosen as 169.254.54.10.

 .. image:: images/pc_ip4_settings.png
    :align: center